Planning

 Trip Generation modeling – variables influencing trip generation, Regression Analysis and Category Analysis, Trip distribution Modeling – factors governing trip distribution, Growth factor Method, Gravity Model, intervening opportunity and Competing Opportunity Models, Modal Split Modeling, Discrete choice Models.
 Network and Route Assignment,

-UNIT III: Specific Planning Use-Cases - Public Transport and Freight (8 Lectures)
+UNIT III: Specific Planning Use-Cases - Public Transport and Freight (16 Lectures)

 Planning for Public Transportation, Freight Demand Models, Planning for Non-motorized Modes of Transportation (Bicycle and Pedestrians)

-Lecture Material
+Lecture Materials

 Unit 1: Introduction to Planning and Travel Demand Modeling

-Unit 2: The Four Step Transportation Planning model
+Unit 2: The Four-Step Transportation Planning Model

-Unit 3: Specific Planning Use-Cases - Public Transport
+Unit 3: Specific Planning Use-Cases - Public Transport and Freight Transport